-- Following are our plans for assisting preschool children in the transition from early childhood programs and students being promoted to the middle school.
-Also included are transition plans for students entering from private schools plus students entering the school throughout the year. - > Pre-Kindergarten to Kindergarten Transition: - Students entering kindergarten at Park ES coming from the CAFI Head Start program or local daycare centers in the community are invited to a registration in the spring.
-Parents are notified in a timely manner of the registration dates and procedures via the school's website, community newspapers and BlackBoard Connect calls and flyers.
+Following are our plans for assisting preschool children in the transition from early childhood programs and students being promoted to the middle school.
+Also included are transition plans for students entering from private schools plus students entering the school throughout the year.

+> Pre-Kindergarten to Kindergarten Transition:

-- In the spring, PK teachers and Kindergarten teachers meet to discuss registration expectations for kindergarten student needs. - Kindergarten teachers provide parents with an outline of the Kdg.. curriculum - At the close of each year the parents of PK students receive a summer information guide to help prepare their students for Kdg.. - Parents are provided with a book about kindergarten.
+- Students entering kindergarten at Park ES coming from the CAFI Head Start program or local daycare centers in the community are invited to a registration in the spring.
+Parents are notified in a timely manner of the registration dates and procedures via the school's website, community newspapers and BlackBoard Connect calls and flyers. - In the spring, PK teachers and Kindergarten teachers meet to discuss registration expectations for kindergarten student needs. - Kindergarten teachers provide parents with an outline of the Kindergarten curriculum. - At the close of each year the parents of PK students receive a summer information guide to help prepare their students for Kindergarten. - Parents are provided with a book about kindergarten.
 It gives them helpful hints as to how to prepare their child for school.
-This book is available in Spanish as well. - Pre-K students are given a basic screening of kindergarten readiness skills. - Local pre-K providers also bring their students for a tour of our school and kindergarten classrooms. - Our Administration team meets with prospective parents if they request a tour. - Our PTA sends home a "Back to School" guide to all families it the end of summer.
+This book is available in Spanish as well. - Pre-K students are given a basic screening of kindergarten readiness skills. - Local pre-K providers also bring their students for a tour of our school and kindergarten classrooms. - Our Administration team meets with prospective parents if they request a tour.